 Here are some tips to keep in mind.

-- Consider ingredients that can be prepped further ahead to make sandwich fillings Tasks such as cooking chicken, boiling eggs, and grating cheese can all be done 2-3 days in advance.
+- Use ingredients that can be prepped further ahead to make sandwich fillings Tasks such as cooking chicken, boiling eggs, and grating cheese can all be done 2-3 days in advance.

-- Consider alternatives to sliced bread.
-Using tortillas to make roll-ups, mini cream puffs and even mini puff pastry cups may be better options.
+- Con sider alternatives to sliced bread: Using tortillas to make roll-ups, and even mini puff pastry cups may be better options.
 They typically hold up a little better than sandwich bread which may dry out when exposed to air.